-- 1. Before cleaning any Tube-Ice machine make sure the crankcase heater is working properly.
-When the crankcase heater is not working there is a possibility for refrigerant evaporated by warm circulating water to migrate to the compressor during the cleaning operation. - 2.
+- 1. Before cleaning any Tube-Ice machine, pump the machine down and make sure the crankcase heater is working properly.
+This will eliminate the possibility of refrigerant migrating to the compressor while circulating warm water through the evaporator. - 2.
 Set "Clean/Off/Ice" selector switch (SS) to the "Off" position.
 If the machine is running, it will shut down on completion of the next ice harvest period. - 3.
 Remove ice from storage area or cover opening into it. - 4.
 Shut off water supply and drain water tank (7) by opening drain valve (39).
 Remove any loose sediment from tank. - 5.
-Close drain valve (39) and fill water tank (approximately 6 gallons) with warm water.
+Close drain valve (39) and fill water tank (approximately 15 gallons) with warm water.
 Close the petcock on the water pump during the cleaning period. - 6.
-Add 16 ounces (8 ounces per 3 gallons) of Nu-Calgon® ice machine cleaner or equivalent (a food grade liquid phosphoric acid) to water tank during the refill period.
-Note: Tank capacity = 6 gallons - 7.
+Add 40 ounces (8 ounces per 3 gallons) of Calgon® ice machine cleaner or equivalent (a food grade liquid phosphoric acid) to water tank during the refill period.
+Note: Tank capacity = 14.5 gallons - 7.
 Inspect the water distributors by looking through clear freeze cover.
 If required, remove the cover.
 Clean and remove any solid particles from the distributor orifices (two orifices in each distributor).
 Clean the rubber cover gasket and reinstall the cover. - 8.
 To run the pump only, set the selector switch (SS) to the "Clean" position and press "Start". - 9.
 Circulate cleaning solution until deposits are dissolved or solution is neutralized.
 Repeat cleaning if necessary. - 10.
 Press "Stop" button to stop pump, then drain and flush water tank with fresh water.
 Open water supply to machine. - 11.
 Drain and flush tank and then refill with fresh water. - 12.
 Clean inside of ice storage area and remove any solution that entered during the cleaning process.
 Remove cover if one was installed over opening into storage area. - 13.
 Start ice-making cycle by setting the "Clean/Off/Ice" selector switch (SS) to "Ice".
-Check for water leaks around the freezer cover and tighten nuts if needed - 14.
+Check for water leaks around the freezer cover and tighten nuts if needed. - 14.
 Adjust setting of pump petcock per instructions under "Adjustable Blow down" in Section 9.